GoogleCloudPlatform/k8s-cluster-bundle/README.md

 ## Usage

-### Bundler CLI
+### Bundle CLI (bundlectl)

-Bundler is the name for the Bundle CLI and is the standard way for interacting with Bundles.
+`bundlectl` is the name for the Bundle CLI and is the standard way for interacting with Bundles.
+Install with `go install github.com/GoogleCloudPlatform/k8s-cluster-bundle/cmd/bundlectl`

 ### Validation